 - PAIN stands for PAyment INitiation: Pain messages are used by originators to send instructions to the bank and received status report about their execution from the Bank.
 They are used exclusively in the C2B space.

 - CAMT stands for CAsh ManagemenT: In the C2B space, Camt messages are used to inform the customer about his cash situation as a result of the execution of instructions or reception of payments.
 Customers can also send camt messages to cancel orders or transactions.
-In the Interbank space, Camt messages are used to send to cancel orders or transactions as well, but in addition to reply on cancellation requests.
+In the Interbank space, Camt messages are used to cancel orders or transactions as well, but in addition to reply to cancellation requests.

 - PACS stands for PAyment Clearing & Settlement: Pacs messages are used to transfer money from one financial institution to another financial institution.
 They are used exclusively in the Interbank space.